ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/compiling/index.md

 incomplete: true
 ---

-You need to compile your contract so that your web app and the Ethereum virtual machine (EVM) can understand it.
+You need to compile your contract so that your web app and the Cloiinkcoin virtual machine (EVM) can understand it.

 ## Prerequisites {#prerequisites}

-You might find it helpful to have read our intro to [smart contracts](/developers/docs/smart-contracts/) and the [Ethereum virtual machine](/developers/docs/evm/) before reading about compilation.
+You might find it helpful to have read our intro to [smart contracts](/developers/docs/smart-contracts/) and the [Cloiinkcoin virtual machine](/developers/docs/evm/) before reading about compilation.

 ## The EVM {#the-evm}